-In spite of increases in activity related to Political Right, Patriot / Military and QAnon forums, the prevalence of violence fell from 23% to 22% in April.
-No forum type crossed the threshold defining high prevalence in April.
-Health Misinformation forums fell 4 percentage points to 23%, and the discourse of Extreme-Right forums became ranked as the most violent at a 24% rate (Fig. 7).
+In spite of increases in activity related to the Political Right and Patriot / Military and QAnon forums, the prevalence of violent / aggressive discourse remained at 22% in May.
+For the second consecutive month, no forum type crossed the threshold defining high prevalence (Fig. 7).